 Angelia was instantly curious.
 Why would they have lots of Mommies, and why was she on the run with them?
-What in the world could she be running from?”
-And what did the boy mean when he said Mommy tects us?
+What in the world could she be running from?
+What did the boy mean when he said Mommy tects us?
+She wondered.

 “Mommy’s scared,” said Billy.

 “She is not!” said Kimmey.
 Bringing Angelia back to the present.

 “Uh-ha,” two-year-old Billy argued back, “Mommy said so, ’member, Kimmey?
 Mommy said, Mommy’s fraid too, then I saw here and it was heaven.
 Don’t you ’member?
 Mommy gave us crackers and juice from that box you fell over, because we were hungry! ’Member Kimmey?”